ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Version -04 to -05 ## {#sec-04-05}

-* Nonce N\_S also in error responses to the Joining Requests.
+* Nonce N\_S also in error responses to the Join Requests.

 * Supporting single Access Token for multiple groups/topics.